 Disbursing Postgraduate Scholarships

-In addition, the Social Welfare Bureau will again award an additional scholarship to the student who attains the highest mark in the master's degree program within the area of “social work, social security, social welfare” in the 2018/2019 academic year.
-Meanwhile, the Talents Development Committee has had up to three scholarship slots open for those who have enrolled in or been admitted to the master’s degree programs at the University of Coimbra in Portugal in the 2018/2019 academic year.
+In addition, the Social Welfare Bureau will again award an additional scholarship to the student who attains the highest mark in the master's degree program within the area of “social work, social security, social welfare” in the 2019/2020 academic year.
+Meanwhile, the Talents Development Committee has had up to 3 scholarship slots open for those who have enrolled in or been admitted to the master’s degree programs at the University of Coimbra in Portugal in the 2019/2020 academic year.
+Moreover, up to 6 scholarship slots are available for those going to study for the master’s degree programs and 2 scholarship slots for the doctoral degree programs in the higher education institution members of the Alliance of Rectors of Portuguese Universities.

 Textbooks and Stationery Allowances for Tertiary Students

-In 2018, the Government provided a 3,000-pataca allowance for textbooks and stationery to each local tertiary student studying in Macao and overseas.
+In 2019, the Government provided a MOP 3,000 allowance for textbooks and stationery to each local tertiary student studying in Macao and overseas.

 Interest Subsidy Scheme for Language Training of University Graduates